-Patients should be included in the relevant waiting times target cohort when they have part of or their entire pathway within NHS Scotland.
-Patients who choose to have part of their pathway outwith NHS Scotland will be exempt from the relevant target as follows:

-- If the part of their pathway outwith NHS Scotland is pre decision to treat the patient will not be subject to the 62-day target, irrespective of route of referral. - The patient will be subject to the 31-day target decision to treat to first treatment. - If the part of their pathway outwith NHS Scotland is post decision to treat the patient will not be subject to the 62-day target or the 31-day target. - As the patient is not subject to either of the cancer waiting times targets, data should not be submitted to ISD for these patients.
+• Patients who choose to have part of their pathway out with NHSScotland will be exempt from the relevant standard as follows: i) If the part of their pathway out with NHSScotland is pre decision to treat the patient will not be subject to the 62-day standard, irrespective of route of referral.
+The patient will be subject to the 31-day standard only. ii) If the part of their pathway out with NHSScotland is post decision to treat the patient will not be subject to the 62-day standard or the 31-day standard.